simsong/bulk_extractor/doc/announce_1.5.md

 ===============
 Bulk_extractor version 1.5 provides these new scanners:

+* scan_base64   --- the Base64 scanner has been completely rewritten
 * scan_facebook --- Finds snippits of HTML with containing facebook strings
 * scan_httplogs --- A scanner that finds fragments of HTTP logs
 * scan_sqlite ---- SQLite database carving.
 (Note: only works for unfragmented databases.)